ubuntu-mate/ubuntu-mate.org/_posts/2014-09-25-ubuntu-mate-beta2.md

 ---

 Ubuntu MATE 14.10 Beta 2 is now available for download.
-This second beta fixes a number of issues that were present in Beta1, adds a few new features and includes some more original artwork.
+This second beta fixes a number of issues that were present in Beta 1, adds a few new features and includes some more original artwork.
 We've managed to not introduce any new bugs this time but please **make sure you read the release notes below** because there are still unresolved issues you'll